thiago-js/type-node-boilerplate/README.md

 The basic startup configuring the typeScript to node and other features.

-I don´t implement nothing pattern, because this proposed this project is making to ease start the typescript
+I have not implemented any pattern, because the purpose of this project is to make the typescript start easier

 ## whats is configured in the boilerplate